vsergeev/minifortune/README.md

 Usage
 -----

-	Usage: minifortune <path to fortunes> [filename]
+    Usage: minifortune <path to fortune file or folder>
-	minifortune version 1.0
+    minifortune version 1.2

 Example usage:

-	Display a random fortune from a random fortune file in the specified
+    Display a random fortune chosen from a random fortune file chosen from the specified fortune directory:
-	directory:
     $ minifortune /usr/share/fortune/

-	Display a random fortune from a specific fortune file in the specified
+    Display a random fortune chosen from the specified fortune file:
-	directory:
-	$ minifortune /usr/share/fortune/ linux
+    $ minifortune /usr/share/fortune/linux

 License
 -------